jianglab/WebCalEM/README.md

 ## Notes

-- Computation runs client-side in the browser; large regions and large FFT grids can be memory intensive.
+- Computation runs client-side in the browser; large regions and large FFT grids can be memory-intensive.
 - TIFF and MRC parsing are intentionally lightweight and may not cover every microscopy file variant.
-- A true client-side FINUFFT/NUFFT implementation is not bundled; the radial calculation uses the current browser FFT/polar sampling approximation.